-Do you want to improve the health and culture of your team in the new year?
+Do you want to improve the health and culture of your team this year?
 If you’re not sure where to start, pay attention to these eight key aspects of employee health and wellness.
 Doing so will not only enrich your employees’ lives but will also boost your organization’s productivity and profitability.
 While taking a universal approach to company wellness might be easier, paying special attention to these wellness categories allows you to get to the root of your team’s problems and makes your corporate wellness initiatives most effective.
+Today’ we’re sharing the eight pillars every corporate wellness program should have to create a culture of wellbeing.

 Is your team constantly complaining about being tired?
 Are they looking forward to the weekend to catch up on sleep?
 Do they always seem irritated and on edge?
 If so, sleep could be lacking.
 We all know that sleep is an important part of wellness.
 It’s ingrained in us from childhood that a healthy eight hours of sleep is crucial to prevent long-term illness.
 But could sleep be impacting your team’s productivity as well?